 Clinical Relevance – Acetylcholinesterase Inhibitors

 Acetylcholinesterase inhibitors are a class of drug that inhibits the activity of acetylcholinesterase within the synaptic cleft.
-This increases cholinergic transmission as ACh is present within the synaptic cleft for a longer period of time.
+This increases cholinergic transmission as more acetylcholine is present within the synaptic cleft for longer periods of time.

 These drugs, such as pyridostigmine, rivastigmine, and donepezil, can be used to treat various conditions:

 - Myasthenia gravis – the inhibition of acetylcholinesterase works at the neuromuscular junction rather than at the synaptic cleft to mitigate the effects of loss of nicotinic acetylcholine receptors.

 - Alzheimer’s disease

 - To reverse the effect of non-depolarising muscle relaxants, such as rocuronium.

 As cholinergic transmission is widespread throughout the body, particularly mediating the actions of parasympathetic nervous system, these drugs can cause many side effects such as bradycardia, hypotension, diarrhoea, excessive salivation or blurry vision.